 - trouble eating or sleeping

-If you’re concerned, talk with your child.
-The next step is to talk to your GP, who can put you in contact with your local child and adolescent health team or another appropriate professional.
+If you notice these signs, the next step is talking to your GP.
+The GP can put you in contact with your local child and adolescent mental health team or another appropriate professional.

 Understanding more about youth subcultures

 It’s easy and normal to worry that your child is spending time with people who might put her at risk, or encourage her to engage in risk-taking behaviour.
 Negative stories in the media might add to your concerns.

 You might also worry if you see your child developing enthusiastic connections to a group or philosophy that you don’t know anything about.
-Some of the subcultures might seem strange or even threatening to you.
+Some subcultures might seem strange or even threatening to you.